 Fees & Shipping

 Entry fees are $25 per entry for professional (Indigenous), associate (non-Indigenous) or tribal media members, $10 per entry for student members, and $50 per entry for non-members.
-Contest entries will be accepted through April 30, 2021.
+Contest entries will be accepted through the extended deadline of May 28, 2021.

 NAJA will continue to monitor the COVID-19 pandemic.
 In the event an in-person National Native Media Awards ceremony is not possible, award plaques will be mailed directly to all recipients.